danielanthonycollins/wales-tartan-centres/README.md

 ### **Color Scheme:**

-​
 As the company logo is red, I chose to use a red #9d080b from the logo as the main colour for creating backgrounds, hover effects and hr elements etc and a white backround for the entire site to help the red jump of the page.

 I used #f8f8f8 for the background of the contact form as this worked well with the red and white colour scheme already in place, and helped to break this page up slightly.
 It also helped it to stand out from the other elements, as the contact form is the most important part of the page.
-​

 ## **Typography**

-​
-I decided to import the ASAP font from Google Fonts, which can be found at the top of styles.css and I chose this because I felt it worked well with the company image, it's not a font which is widely used and it styled very nicely onto all pages and elements where it was used.
+I decided to import the [ASAP](https://fonts.google.com/specimen/Asap?query=ASAP) font from Google Fonts, which can be found at the top of styles.css and I chose this because I felt it worked well with the company image, it's not a font which is widely used and it styled very nicely onto all pages and elements where it was used.
-​

-​

 ## **Current Features Common to all pages**

-​

 ### Navigation Bar:

 ![Navbar](documentation/screenshots/navbarscreenshot.png)
-​

 - The user is given links to each page on the website, where the page currenly being viewed is made clear with the darker text.
 - Each option is clearly labelled & easy to read.